adwita04/Reed-Muller-Decoder/README.md

 A user-friendly Python-based GUI application to decode Reed-Muller codes using majority logic.
 Built with `customtkinter`, the interface allows users to input parameters and a codeword, visualize decoding steps, simulate errors, and understand the decoding process interactively.

+We have uplaoded a video to show GUI simulation of our code
 ## Features

 - **Interactive GUI** for decoding Reed-Muller codes.